-New Bullards Bar Dam is a 1,110 foot-radius, double curvature, concrete arch dam located on the North Yuba River about 2.3 miles upstream of its confluence with the Middle Yuba River.
-The dam is 645 feet high with a maximum elevation of 1,965 feet.
-The dam includes one low-level outlet - a 72 inch Hollow Jet Valve (Invert El.
-1,395 ft) with a maximum design capacity of about 3,500 cfs at full reservoir pool, and an actual capacity of 1,250 cfs (i.e., actual release capacity is limited to 1,250 cfs because of valve vibrations at higher release rates).
+The New Bullards Bar Dam is a 1,110-foot radius, double curvature, concrete arch dam located on the North Yuba River about 2.3 miles upstream of its confluence with the Middle Yuba River.
+The dam is 645 ft high with a maximum elevation of 1,965 ft.
+The dam includes one low-level outlet - a 72-inch Hollow Jet Valve (invert elevation 1,395 ft) with a maximum design capacity of about 3,500 cfs at full reservoir pool, and an actual capacity of 1,250 cfs (actual release capacity is limited to 1,250 cfs because of valve vibrations at higher release rates).